Fox News Heirs ‘Despise The Viewers They Exploit,’ Alleges Conservative Columnist

 A conservative columnist has accused the heirs of Fox News of despising “the viewers they exploit” in a withering takedown on the the network’s next generation.

-Written by Adam Mill for American Greatness, the article noted that the biggest piece of evidence behind his accusation rested in the fact that Kathryn Murdoch tweeted “we did it!” shortly after former Vice President Joe Biden was declared the forecasted victor of the 2020 presidential election.
+Written by Adam Mill for American Greatness, the article noted that the catalyst behind his accusation rested in the fact that Kathryn Murdoch tweeted “we did it!” shortly after former Vice President Joe Biden was declared the forecasted victor of the 2020 presidential election.

 “Since marrying into the family that started Fox News, she has taken it upon herself to undermine the most prominent dissenting cable news network,” he wrote.